dj-m/CapstoneTwo/README.md

 ## Exploratory Data Analysis & Feature Engineering ##

-Looking at the assumption that those students/schools that have the majority of the 4 scores will, in turn, perform well on the aptitude test for the specialized high school, we can see that Black & Latinx students may receive less admittance offers based on this limited criteria.
+Looking at the assumption that those students/schools that have the majority of the 4 scores will, in turn, perform well on the aptitude test for the specialized high school, we can see that Black & Latinx students may receive less admittance offers based on this limited criterion.

 | ![Score 4 Ethnicity](images/readme/score_4_ethnicity.png) |
 | :-: |